 Net Cash From Financing Activities

-Keep in mind that the net cash from financing activities presented in the chart above excludes the cash flow triggered by capital returns to rule out the effect of dividends and stock buybacks.
+Note that the net cash from financing activities shown in the chart above excludes cash flows from capital returns to eliminate the effects of dividends and stock buybacks.

 Altria used to generate positive net cash from financing activities.
-However, recent figures suggest that the company has been repaying debt, resulting in negative net cash from financing activities.
+However, recent figures suggest that the company has been repaying debt, resulting in the negative net cash from financing activities, as depicted in the chart above.

-As shown in the plot above, Altria’s net cash from financing activities was negative in the last several quarters and totaled -$1.6 billion as of 3Q 2023.
+As shown in the plot above, Altria’s net cash from financing activities has been negative in the last three years, averaging around -$1.2 billion.
+In fiscal year, this figure hovered around -$600 million.

 Free Cash Flow Less Debt Repayment And Capital Returns